The UK has been the world leader in offshore wind since October 2008, with as much capacity already installed as the rest of the world combined.

 In 2003, the much larger Round 2 was issued, located further offshore and in deeper waters.
 It was formed of the three strategic areas; Greater Wash, Greater Thames and Irish Sea and when complete Round 2 will add another 7GW of capacity.

 Round 3, released in 2010 is the biggest so far and features nine zones across the UK.
 The largest, Dogger Bank, has the potential to generate up to 13GW of power and is one of the largest energy projects anywhere in the world.
-Round 3 is set to enter construction from 2014 onwards and has a total of around 31GW already leased to developers.
+Round 3 is set to enter construction from 2015 onwards and has a total of more than 24GW already leased to developers.

-In addition to Rounds 1, 2 and 3, there is a further development programme in Scottish Territorial Waters overseen by the Scottish government providing the potential for 5GW across 6 sites.
-In Northern Ireland a 2012 leasing round is now underway.
+In addition to Rounds 1, 2 and 3, there is a further development programme in Scottish Territorial Waters overseen by the Scottish government providing the potential for over 2.5GW across 4 sites.